covcom/205CDE/06 Advanced CSS3/README.md

 This sets the absolute position of the element to be exactly 120 pixels from the top of the page and exactly 40 pixels from the left edge of the page.
 Furthermore, the width of the element is set to 100 pixels.

 Note that the elements positioned using absolute positioning may appear on top of other elements, essentially garbling the output.
-To avoid this, we move the left edge of the page contents to 200 px, to facilitate the 100 px wide navigation element, starting at 40 px.
+To avoid this, we move the left edge of the page contents to 200px, to facilitate the 100px wide navigation element, starting at 40px.
 Modify the rule for `body` element to contain the new `margin-left` property:

 ```css
 body {